martingeorgiev99/api-public/README.md

 *First assignment of my study in HZ UAC - ICT Course*

 # **script.js**
-Yes, the provided script uses the AllOrigins service to handle CORS.
+The provided script uses the AllOrigins service to handle CORS.
 AllOrigins is a proxy that allows you to fetch data from an external API without facing CORS issues.

 Here is a breakdown of the script: